YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/06.Sorting/docs.md

 Accept: application/vnd.api+json
 ```

-The above example should return the aid activities sorted in a descending order.
+The above example should return the title of the aid activities sorted in a descending order.

-If the server does not support sorting as specified in the query parameter sort, it MUST return 400 Bad Request.
+If the server does not support sorting as specified in the query parameter sort, it will return 400 Bad Request.

 If sorting is supported by the server and requested by the client via query parameter sort, the server returns elements of the top-level data array of the response ordered according to the criteria specified.
-The server MAY apply default sorting rules to top-level data if request parameter sort is not specified.
+The server will apply default sorting rules to top-level data if request parameter sort is not specified.

 >>>>> This section applies to any endpoint that responds with a resource collection as primary data, regardless of the request type.